jianshu93/graphembed/README.md

 ### Installation

-The crate provides features (with a default configuration), required by the *annembed* dependency, to specify which version of lapack you want to use or the choice of simd implementation.
+The crate provides three features, required by the *annembed* dependency, to specify which version of lapack you want to use.
-- For example compilation is done by :
+For example compilation is done by :
 *cargo build --release --features="openblas-system"* to  use a dynamic link with openblas.
 The choice of one feature is mandatory to provide required linear algebra library.
-- On Intel the simdeez_f feature can be used.
-On other cpus the stdsimd feature can be chosen but it requires compiler >= 1.79

 ### Usage